-- a) Jamaica's strong image as a sea, sun and sand vacation destination that is dominated by allinclusive hotels which is contrary to the off-the-beaten-path destination image that appeals to travellers seeking community tourism. - b) Community tourism product is not developed in partnership with and linked to mainstream tourism (sun, sea, sand). - c) Destination and CTE marketing is absent.
-There is insufficient focus, reliable market research on the demand for alternative tourism niches, lack of financial resources, and integration of community tourism in the marketing activities of JTB's tourism marketing programmes. - d) Few revenues are channelled from mainstream tourism into community tourism development - e) Lack of development funding to develop local attractions. - f) Harassment and crime detracts from community tourism. - g) The negative attitude of some Jamaicans toward the tourism industry. - h) Declining budgets of government agencies and departments hinder facilitation of community tourism development. - i) Insufficient funding available to undertake infrastructural upgrades to roads leading to community tourism projects.
+- a) Jamaica's strong image as a sea, sun and sand vacation destination that is dominated by all-inclusive hotels which is contrary to the off-the-beaten-path destination image that appeals to travellers seeking community tourism. - b) Community tourism product is not developed in partnership with and linked to mainstream tourism (sun, sea, sand). - c) Destination and CTE marketing is absent.
+There is insufficient focus, limited market research on the demand for alternative tourism niches, lack of financial resources, and little integration of community tourism in the marketing activities of JTB's tourism marketing programmes.
+This is often linked with the low market readiness status of CTEs. - d) Few revenues are channelled from mainstream tourism into community tourism development - e) Lack of development funding to develop local attractions. - f) Harassment and crime detracts from community tourism. - g) The negative attitude of some Jamaicans toward the tourism industry. - h) Declining budgets of government agencies and departments hinder facilitation of community tourism development.

+- i) Insufficient funding available to undertake infrastructural upgrades to roads leading to community tourism projects. - i) Inconsistent levels of customer service